 The move could signal a swift change of course after eight years under the Bush administration, even as aides stressed Obama’s bipartisan aims and predicted the new cabinet could contain familiar faces.

 “On stem cell research, on a number of areas, you see the Bush administration, even today, moving aggressively to do things that I think are probably not in the interest of the country,” John Podesta, Obama’s transition chief who also served as White House chief of staff under Bill Clinton, said on the US Fox news channel.

-The Bush administration moved to limit stem cell research as the president views it as the destruction of human life and he also plans, controversially, to authorise oil and gas-drilling in the western state of Utah.
+The Bush administration moved to limit stem cell research as the president views it as destruction of human life, and plans to authorise oil and gas drilling in the western state of Utah.

-The incoming administration was reviewing “virtually every agency to see where we can move forward, whether that’s on energy transformation, on improving healthcare, on stem cell research,” Podesta said.
+The incoming administration was reviewing “virtually every agency to see where we can move forward, whether that’s on energy transformation, on improving health care, on stem cell research,” he said.